MQFLLY/PP/README.md

 # Fluctuation-enhanced Scheme for Solving $k$-Partition Problems via Population Protocols
-This project serves as the code repository for the paper titled *_Fluctuation-enhanced scheme for solving $k$-partition problems via population protocols_*.
+This project serves as the code repository for the paper titled *_Fluctuation-enhanced scheme for solving k-partition problems via population protocols_*.
 ## What is Population Protocol?
 Population protocol is a swarm intelligence computing protocol.
 ## Project Overview